Explore Baja

 Quick Cabo + Baja Facts

 • Los Cabos means “The Capes” and includes two towns: San José del Cabo, the historic, cultural heart (and our wedding hub), and Cabo San Lucas, known for its beach clubs, scenic Arch, and big resorts.
+We recommend checking out “Visit Los Cabos” website for more information.

 • Baja is home to the Cardón cactus, the largest cactus in the world.
 These towering giants can grow up to 60 feet tall and store huge amounts of water to thrive in the desert heat.